HimalaGunathilaka/InternDiary/content/Internship Diary/week 2/Week 2 - Day 4.md

 ---
-# Todo and bugs
+>[!note] Todos and bugs
-- Image showing logic issue.
+>- Image showing logic issue.
-- ESP32 and popup doesn't keep constant connection.
+>- ESP32 and popup doesn't keep constant connection.
-- Need formal specification on number of LEDs and Number of button press.
+>- <span style="color:red">Need formal specification on number of LEDs and Number of button press.
+Reset time.</span>
-- ESP32 doesn't cause meme to popup
+>- ESP32 doesn't cause meme to popup
+>- Icon for the extension